Networks

 Network for Precarious Anthropologists

 The Network for Precarious Anthropologies was founded in recognition that there are a growing number of Canadian anthropologists who find themselves in precarious circumstances with limited or no employment security.
+This network facilitates solidarity and communication, and opportunities to work through, together, the common (and uncommon) issues that we face.

 Critical Pedagogy in Canadian Anthropology